SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

    - If you want remote access to be disabled completely, switch off the main *Remote Access* toggle button.

    - If you want remote access to be enabled, switch on the main *Remote Access* setting.
-If it should only be enabled for specific DataMiner features, below this setting, switch off the features for which remote access should be disabled.
+If it should only be enabled for specific DataMiner features, below this setting, switch off the features for which remote access should be disabled:

+     - *DataMiner Cube (desktop app)*: Enable or disable remote access to the DataMiner System(s) via the desktop app.

+     - *Web apps*: Enable or disable remote access to the DataMiner System(s) via the web apps.

+     - *User-Defined APIs*: Enable or disable remote access to the DataMiner System(s) via User-Defined APIs.

    - If you want remote access to be restricted based on IP address for a specific DataMiner features, when you have enabled a feature as detailed above, also switch on the *Restrict by IP address* option, click *Manage*, and specify the public IP addresses for which remote access should be allowed.